MichaelGrupp/evo/README.md

 evo has the following dependencies that are ***automatically resolved*** during installation:

-*numpy, matplotlib, scipy, pandas, seaborn, natsort, argcomplete, colorama, pygments, enum34 (only Python 2.7)*
+*numpy, matplotlib, pandas, seaborn, natsort, argcomplete, colorama, pygments, enum34 (only Python 2.7)*

 **PyQt5 / PyQt4 (optional)**